Family Law Attorney Allison Sutton explains when a family law case will and will not go to court.

 Need A Family Law Attorney?

-Give us a call at 303-688-0944 to schedule a consultation or click here to schedule yourself online.
+Give us a call at 303-688-0944 to schedule an assessment or click here to schedule yourself online.

 Hi, my name is Allison Sutton and I am a family law attorney with Robinson & Henry.
 Today I wanted to talk about a question that I frequently receive from my clients regarding, you know, whether we have to go to court and try these issues before a judge, or if we can settle them outside of the court room and never have to go in front of a judge.